Behavidence-Research-App/Behavidence-Care-API-demo/README.md

 {
   “Code”: “string”,
   “From”: “string”,
-  “Average”: “string”,
+  “Average”: number,
 }
 ```
 ### Request Parameters
 **Code**
     (required) Unique patient code, for which to retrieve MHSS
 **From**
     (optional) Fetch MHSS from this date until today.
 If omitted, fetch all MHSS.
 Format: YYYY-MM-dd
+**Average**
+    (optional) Fetch average MHSS for the last number of scores.
 ### Response Syntax
 ```
 {